 We recently travelled around the South Pacific Islands with Royal Caribbean on the Voyager of the Seas Ship.
 I would have loved a check list style packing list for a 12 day south pacific cruise before jumping on board, so I'd like to share my wisdom, to make your next cruise easy peasy!
 We had a fantastic time!
-Eating way too much food, drinking way too many Pina Coladas and sleeping more than we are awake.
-But, It's exactly what we wanted out of this holiday so we're happy as a pig in....
+Eating way too much food, drinking way too many Pina Coladas and sleeping more than we were awake.

 Packing List For A 12 Day South Pacific Cruise